sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/asking-for-mosaics-with-aggregate-bonded-transaction.md

 <p class=caption>Asking for mosaics with an aggregate bonded transaction</p>

-Alice wants to ask Bob for 20 XEM.
+Alice wants to ask Bob for 20 XPX.

 1. Set up both Alice’s and Bob’s accounts.